Pink Flamingos: Ban

 The film was initially banned in Switzerland and Australia, as well as in some provinces in Canada and Norway.
-The film was eventually released uncut on VHS in Australia in 1984 with an X rating, but distribution of the video has since been discontinued.
+It was eventually released uncut on VHS in Australia in 1984 with an X rating, but distribution of the video has since been discontinued.
 The 1997 version was cut by the distributor to achieve an R18+ after it was also refused classification.
 No submissions of the film have been made since, but it has been said that one of the reasons for which it was banned (as a film showing actual sexual activity cannot be rated X in Australia if it also features violence, so the highest a film such as Pink Flamingos could be rated is R18+) would now not apply, given that the depiction of actual sex was passed within the R18+ rating for Romance in 1999, two years following Pink Flamingos' re-release.
+The film was originally rated as R18 by the Classification Office in New Zealand with no cuts, but was later refused classification on a re-submission in 2024, effectively banning the film.

 Home media

-Pink Flamingos was released on VHS and Betamax in 1981, and the re-release in 1997 New Line Home Video became the second best-selling VHS for its week of release.
+Pink Flamingos was released on VHS and Betamax in 1981, and the re-release in 1997 from New Line Home Video became the second best-selling VHS for its week of release.
 The film was released in the John Waters Collection DVD box set along with the original NC-17 version of A Dirty Shame, Desperate Living, Female Trouble, Hairspray, Pecker, and Polyester.
 The film was also released in a 2004 special edition with audio commentaries and deleted scenes as introduced by Waters in the 25th anniversary re-release (see below).
 The film was released on Blu-ray on June 28, 2022, by the Criterion Collection, featuring a new 4K restoration.